Jeremiah-81/Weather-Dashboard/README.md

 ## Features

-This will tell you a weeks worth of weather in advanced on any desired location.
+This will tell you the weather for the next seven days of any desired location.

 ### Credits
 https://www.w3schools.com/js/js_functions.asp